sjfke/ocp-sample-flask-helm/README.md

 ```

 By default, chartmuseum uses filesystem storage within the pod (directory /storage), so the contents are lost
-if the pod is recreated.
-To overcome chartmuseum needs persistent storage which can be or configured to use `local file storage`, `etcd` or one of the supported `cloud storage solutions`
+if the pod is recreated, to overcome this, chartmuseum can be configured to use persistent storage,
+such as `local file storage`, `etcd` or one of the supported `cloud storage solutions`
 (Amazon S3, MinIO, DigitalOcean, Google Cloud Storage, Microsoft Azure Blob Storage...).

 ### Installing Local JFrog Artifactory from its Helm Chart